-The Early Learning Institute at ECS is looking for personal stories from educators that illustrate the importance of providing a high-quality early education.
+The Early Learning Institute at ECS is looking for personal stories from the public that illustrate the importance of providing a high quality early education.
 Stories will be featured in future ECS P-3 Newsletters.
 Make submissions to Emily Workman at firstname.lastname@example.org.

 What's Happening in the States